 - This crust will brown a little bit, but like a regular pie crust, if you want a deeper, crispier golden brown, you should finish your pie with an egg wash.

 - 1/4 cup + 2 Tablespoons coconut flour

 - Pinch salt

 - 1 egg white or 2 Tablespoons egg replacement of choice

 - 2 Tablespoons cold almond milk or water

-- 1/4 cup cold butter or dairy-free butter vegan
+- 1/4 cup cold butter (or sub coconut oil)

 - To pre-bake: Preheat the oven to 350F.
 Once preheated, transfer the pan from the fridge to the oven without letting it warm to room temperature and bake for 10 minutes until the edges begin to turn slightly golden.
 Remove from oven and cool slightly before filling and finishing the baking process.
 (Note: If the recipe does not call for pre-baking the pie shell, skip this step).